ElementDrivesElement Class

 Name Inherited from Description

-getInstance<T extends Relationship<T>>(iModel: IModelDb, criteria: string | SourceAndTarget): T Static Relationship
+getInstance<T extends Relationship>(iModel: IModelDb, criteria: string | SourceAndTarget): T Static Inherited Relationship

-onDeletedDependency(_props: RelationshipProps, _iModel: IModelDb): void Static Relationship Callback invoked by saveChanges on an ElementDrivesElement relationship when the relationship instance has been deleted.
+onDeletedDependency(_props: RelationshipProps, _iModel: IModelDb): void Static Inherited Relationship Callback invoked by saveChanges on an ElementDrivesElement relationship when the relationship instance has been deleted.

-onRootChanged(_props: RelationshipProps, _iModel: IModelDb): void Static Relationship Callback invoked by saveChanges on an ElementDrivesElement relationship when its input has changed or is the output of some upstream relationship whose input has changed.
+onRootChanged(_props: RelationshipProps, _iModel: IModelDb): void Static Inherited Relationship Callback invoked by saveChanges on an ElementDrivesElement relationship when its input has changed or is the output of some upstream relationship whose input has changed.

 Properties